-This one is a natural as it leaves more money in customers' pockets when they buy your products.
+This one is as natural as it leaves more money in customers' pockets when they buy your products.
 Customers love it!
 But as a small business, you’ll have to do the math and see if the potential increase in Christmas sales is affordable, what with the cost of shipping.
 Much will depend on exactly what your products are and how much it costs to deliver them to the customer.
-Probably the best idea if you're going to do this is to offer free shipping or delivery on orders totaling over a certain dollar amount.
+Probably the best idea, if you're going to do this, is to offer free shipping or delivery on orders totaling over a certain dollar amount.

 Straight right-off-the-purchase-price discounts are also extremely popular with customers.
 There are all kinds of variations of this idea that you could use to reward Christmas shoppers.
 One idea is to use scratch-and-win type tickets.
 When customers buy an item, they get a ticket which gives them a chance to "win" a discount ranging from 5 to 40 percent.
 Customers seem to like the everybody-is-a-winner game format and as a retailer, this gives you the chance to offer some really deep discounts for a few lucky shoppers.

 5) Give Customers Gift Cards

 Every large retailer has a customer loyalty program.
 They can be a real boost to sales.
 But because of their cost and administrative burden, they haven't been a feasible option for small businesses.
 Now they are, and you can use them to increase your Christmas sales.